Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash: Michael A. Preston Memorial Four Ball Rally 1982–1984

 The Four Ball Rally was an outlaw street race from Boston to San Diego.
 It was run from 1982 to 1984, and stands as the last of the true competitive cross-continent road races held in the twentieth century.
 The rally's official name was the Michael A. Preston Memorial Four Ball Rally (FBR) in commemoration of its founder, who died prior to the first event.
 The FBR was conceived to be the longest practical distance race between two major cities in the continental United States.
 The rally had multiple route options determined by the driving teams and generally exceed 3,100 miles.
-On average the race was 250 to 300 miles longer than the Original Sea to Shining sea rallies of the 1970s.
+On average the race was 250 to 300 miles longer than the original Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash rallies of the 1970s.
 Up to 50 entries, including international teams, were selected to participate.
 The event was "invitation only", and generally was restricted to professional drivers and others with documented driving experience.
 The race started at the Oster Chevrolet garage on Gardner Street in Boston Massachusetts and finished at the Sheraton Harbor Island Hotel in San Diego California.